Rosemary Cheddar Muffins

 - 1/2 cup shredded sharp cheddar cheese

 - 1 tablespoon minced fresh rosemary or 1 teaspoon dried rosemary, crushed

 - Preheat oven to 400°.
 In a large bowl, combine flour, cheese and rosemary.
 In another bowl, combine milk and mayonnaise; stir into dry ingredients just until moistened.
 Spoon into 12 greased muffin cups.

-- Bake 8-10 minutes or until lightly browned and toothpick inserted in muffin comes out clean.
+- Bake until lightly browned and toothpick inserted in muffin comes out clean, 8-10 minutes.
 Cool 5 minutes before removing from pan to a wire rack.
 Serve warm.

 Editor's NoteAs a substitute for each cup of self-rising flour, place 1-1/2 teaspoons baking powder and 1/2 teaspoon salt in a measuring cup.
 Add all-purpose flour to measure 1 cup.

 Nutrition Facts1 muffin: 121 calories, 5g fat (2g saturated fat), 8mg cholesterol, 300mg sodium, 16g carbohydrate (1g sugars, 0 fiber), 4g protein.